-The project outputs will inform the development and investment planning for the Government of Rwanda, the World Bank, and other development partners.
-Specifically, it will inform the World Bank's Landscape Approach to Forest Reforestation and Conservation (LAFREC) project, which promotes flood risk reduction as essential for land restoration activities.
+The project outputs informed the development and investment planning for the Government of Rwanda, the World Bank, and other development partners.
+Specifically, it informed the World Bank's Landscape Approach to Forest Reforestation and Conservation (LAFREC) project, which promoted flood risk reduction as essential for land restoration activities.

-- Preparing technical studies and analytical work, particularly hydrological modelling and flood-risk mapping for selected watersheds in the targeted landscape.
-The models and flood risk maps produced will help to identify disaster-prone communities and sectors.
+- Preparation of technical studies and analytical work, particularly hydrological modelling and flood-risk mapping for selected watersheds in the targeted landscape.
+The models and flood risk maps that were produced helped identify disaster-prone communities and sectors.

-- Supporting improvements of national and local development plans in disaster prone areas, by identifying high-risk activities and appropriate disaster risk reduction interventions.
+- Supported improvements of national and local development plans in disaster prone areas, by identifying high-risk activities and appropriate disaster risk reduction interventions.

-- Developing actionable hydro-meteorological forecasting and an effective early warning system for at-risk communities in Northwest Rwanda.
+- Developed actionable hydro-meteorological forecasting and an effective early warning system for at-risk communities in Northwest Rwanda.

-- Providing expertise for the trainig agencies and communities both at the national and at the local level.
-Trainings will strengthen the capacity to implement emergency response plans, and to design and implement in a participatory manner flood mitigation measures.
+- Provided expertise for the training agencies and communities both at the national and at the local level.

 Window of Action